Central & East Asia

 As the world's most populous country and the world's second-largest economy, China has witnessed a formidable history of impressive political, economic, and societal developments since the establishment of the People's Republic in 1949.
 Since Xi Jinping came to power in 2013, the main driving themes of his administration include economic reform to boost market forces and lead the nation into a consumer-based economy rather than a manufacturing factory for the world as well as an anti-corruption campaign that aims to clean up China's government.

 Stability of Region

-China and East Asia has been one of the fastest-growing regions in the world with steady economic growth that is driven by the hydrocarbon sector and firm domestic demand, as growth has been mainly driven by exports and foreign direct investments for the past decade.
-China's 13th Five-year plan for the years 2016 to 2020 provides an economic framework that includes a deeper commitment to market competition and private investment particularly in the oil and gas sector and other large SOEs amidst a slowdown in the economy.
-With the Trump administration calling for greater US manufacturing as well as talks of a potential trade war against China, the Chinese government will likely face tougher developments with its biggest trading partner.
+China and East Asia has been one of the fastest-growing regions in the world with steady economic growth that is driven by the service sector and firm domestic demand, as growth has been mainly driven by exports and foreign direct investments for the past decade.
+China's 14th Five-year plan for the years 2021 to 2025 provides an economic framework that includes a deeper commitment to promoting "dual circulation" and investment in strategic sectors included in Made in China 2025 industrial policy.
+While the fundamental US-China tension will remain rooted, China will continue to develop internally to reduce exposure to the growing uncertain external market.

-With the renewed political will, China is likely to see a new era of stable single-digit economic growth at around 7% for the next five years.
-For Mongolia, its economy will continue to be heavily reliant on the mining and infrastructure industry, and recent government support for foreign investments suggest further economic development.
+While the global economy recovers from pandemic, China is likely to see a less ambitious single-digit economic growth at around 5% for the next five years.
+For Mongolia, its economy will continue to be heavily reliant on the mining and infrastructure industry, and recent government support for foreign investments suggests further economic development.